mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

     return masked
 ```

-With this `dot` may be rewritten as below, which is now only responsible for the recombination step.
+With this we may rewrite `dot` as below, which is now only responsible for the recombination step.

 ```python
 def dot(x, y):